Spring Framework Tutorial For Beginners - 100 Steps

 }

-There are now two SortAlgorithm instances that match.
-Spring throws an exception because it is unsure which to utilise.
+There are now two SortAlgorithm implementations available.
+Spring throws an exception because it doesn’t know which one to use.

 package com.in28minutes.spring.basics.springin5steps;